gperdikas/fetchr_visual_regression/README.md

 ## Features
 - Takes screenshots of given items on given pages
+- Generates baseline images using the same capture path as current screenshots, guaranteeing pixel-comparable references
 - Saves screenshots accordingly (baseline or current-state)
 - Compares the two screenshots referring to the same item using deterministic code (scanning by pixel)
 - Escalates to AI judgement if pixel difference is over the given threshold